 The Occupational Safety and Health Administration (OSHA) is an agency of the United States Department of Labor.
 OSHA’s mission is to assure safe and healthy working conditions by setting and enforcing standards and by providing training, outreach, education, and assistance.

-Jim is the compliance training manager of a large, multinational stock broking company.
-Recently, the company developed an online course on insider training.
-The content of the course was very relevant to learners, and Jim expected the course to be a big success.
-However, to his dismay, the course had few takers.
+Adam is an L&D executive, in-charge of regulatory affairs training in a large stock broking corporation.
+Recently, his organization launched an online course on the guidelines prescribed by the Securities and Exchange Commission (SEC).
+The content of the course was quite comprehensive, and Adam expected the course to be a grand success.
+However, to his dismay, the e-learning course received a poor response.